langchain-ai/langsmith-sdk/README.md

 LangSmith is developed and maintained by [LangChain](https://langchain.com/), the company behind the LangChain framework.

-⚠️ The SDK and LangSmith platofrm is still in early beta and continuously evolving!
+⚠️ The SDK and LangSmith platform is still in early beta and continuously evolving!

 ## Quick Start